Adiantum atroviride

 Adiantum atroviride, commonly known as maidenhair fern, is a plant in the family Pteridaceae.
 It is endemic to Australia and occurs in the Northern Territory, Queensland and New South Wales.

 Description

 Adiantum atroviride is a small fern with a short creeping or somewhat erect rhizome with dark brown to black triangular scales.
 The fronds are about 75 cm long, loosely clustered, with shiny black stipes and rachises.

-The laminae are 2- to 4-pinnate, the ultimate divisions are flabellate (fan shaped), up tp 13 mm long, with shallow lobes on the distal margin.
+The laminae are 2- to 4-pinnate, the ultimate divisions are flabellate (fan shaped), up to 13 mm long, with shallow lobes on the distal margin.
 There are between 1 and 7 round to kidney shaped sori on the distal margins, usually at the base of a deep narrow sinus between lobes.

 Taxonomy

 Adiantum atroviride was first described by the Australian botanist Peter Dundas Bostock, and published in Flora of Australia in 1998.
 Prior to that it was considered to be a variety of A. aethiopicum.